InternationalTradeAdministration/developerportal/_posts/v2/2015-02-14-trade-events.md

 | source_last_updated | The most recent date and time the data changed. |
 | last_imported | The most recent date and time the data was imported. |

 The *source_last_updated* field reflects the most recent date and time we noticed that the issuing agency had updated the data.
-We check for updates and import lists at the same time daily.
+We check for updates and import lists hourly.

 ### Search Performed At